Avicenne-ctrl/thesis-explorer-api/README.md

 ## Raises
 - One common raise can be the port of the server if it is already used, you can change it in the ./scripts/config.ini : `PORT_SERVER = 5050`.
 Usually it's 5000 or 5050.
-- Connection error during url theses scrapping on theses.fr
+- Connection error during url theses scrapping on theses.fr due to the chromedriver version

 ## Files description
 - get_url_theses_selenium.py :